MSVibhakar/HR-Analysis-Performence-Based-Analysis-to-Promote-the-Employees/README.md

 In the intial approach we have filled null values with the mode and meadian which did not have a good F1 scores but later we have follwed and logical method and used ffill and bfill which gave promissing results .
-Hyper parameter is done for both logistic regressiona nd XG boost and voting calssifier is used to get the final results
+Hyper parameter is done for XGBoost , but the initial results showed the promissig results